chndpreeti/Emotion-Detection-CNN/README.md

 # Introduction
 A python application that detects Face and classifies Emotions using deep convolution neural networks.
-The accuracy of detection and classification achieved by employing deep convolution neural networks.
+The accuracy of detection and classification is achieved by employing deep convolution neural networks.
 The application detects and classifies emotions in real-time.